prince-thind-archive/login-page/README.md

 # login-page
-Vouch Digital Project login page, built using Ant Design Framework and React.
-This is Single Login Page app, users can login as well, success and erroneous logins are well designed
+Vouch Digital Project login page.
+Built using Ant Design Framework and React.
+This is a Single Page app, users can login and see if their username is in the database.
+Errors and Success messages are appropriately displayed to the user depending on request status.